-1.1 LCAP Provide standards-aligned instructional materials for all students.

-1.2 LCAP In an effort to ensure that all teachers and paraprofessionals are prepared to be effective in the classroom, Pine will provide high Quality Professional Development- The School will provide professional development to teachers, administrator, coaches, aides, librarian and other school personnel to improve the education of all students with a focus on developing a improved approach to help our EL population.
-We will continue to provide professional development in these areas but not limited to these areas only. a: Two on calendar scheduled PD days for all of our teachers to include PD time for our teacher's aids and all supporting staff.
+- 1.1 LCAP Provide standards-aligned instructional materials for all students. - 1.2 LCAP In an effort to ensure that all teachers and paraprofessionals are prepared to be effective in the classroom, Pine will provide high Quality Professional Development- The School will provide professional development to teachers, administrator, coaches, aides, librarian and other school personnel to improve the education of all students with a focus on developing a improved approach to help our EL population.
+We will continue to provide professional development in these areas but not limited to these areas only.

-b: Collaboration Wednesday time to meet with grade level equivalent teachers at our neighbor schools HMS and Finley.

-c: Training time for use of our data management system, Synergy.

-d: PD time for Administrator in areas of need.

-e: Ongoing workshops, conferences and in-service for both administrators and teachers throughout the year.

-f: Wednesday Staff development
+- a: Two on calendar scheduled PD days for all of our teachers to include PD time for our teacher's aids and all supporting staff. - b: Collaboration Wednesday time to meet with grade level equivalent teachers at our neighbor schools HMS and Finley. - c: Training time for use of our data management system, Synergy. - d: PD time for Administrator in areas of need. - e: Ongoing workshops, conferences and in-service for both administrators and teachers throughout the year. - f: Wednesday Staff development

+Amount(s)
-g: Continue to have ConnectEd training to integrate technology in the classroom.

-h: Purchase programs such as Renaissance Learning, Reading Plus, Affirm Math, Prodigy, i: Pine school will continue to employ teacher aides for K-4 grade 5.75 hours a day each shared with two classes, and one aide to be used in special education.
+- g: Continue to have ConnectEd training to integrate technology in the classroom. - h: Purchase programs such as Renaissance Learning, Reading Plus, Affirm Math, Prodigy, Edgenuity Science, etc. to be used as a supplementary tool to help students with ELA, Math, and Science. - i: Pine school will continue to employ teacher aides for K-4 grade 5.75 hours a day each shared with two classes, and one aide to be used in special education. - j: Art teacher to teach art to all of our students K-8, and English Language support to our English learners.